Mogle7Arkad/my_tictactoe/README.md

 ## Usage

-1. Upon opening the app, you will be presented with two input fields, a start button and a restart button.
+1. Upon opening the app, you will be presented with a screen, two input fields, a start button and a restart button.

 2. On inputing player names in the fields, click the start button and the cells will be displayed on the screen.